Modern aloo tikki

 • Meanwhile, make the tamarind chutney - handblender tamarind paste with roughly chopped dates and ginger, clove and chilli powder, and 40g water.

-• Meanwhile, finely slice the red onion.
+• Finely slice the red onion.

 • Mix the yoghurt with salt.
 If it’s thick, thin it out with water.